Same-sex marriage in Germany: Bundestag vote and approval

-The same-sex marriage law was short; it added the following sentence to Article 1353 of the Bürgerliches Gesetzbuch: "Marriage may be entered into for life by two persons of different sex or of the same sex."
+The same-sex marriage law was short; it added the following sentence to Article 1353 of the Bürgerliches Gesetzbuch: Marriage may be entered into for life by two persons of different sex or of the same sex.

+Reactions and aftermath

 Several legal experts, including MPs and party leaders, raised doubts about the legality of the law, with former President of the Federal Constitutional Court Hans-Jürgen Papier arguing that same-sex marriage is inconsistent with previous definitions of marriage espoused by the court.
 Article 6(1) of the Constitution places "marriage and family" under the "special protection of the state order".
 An amendment to the Constitution requires a two-thirds majority in both chambers of Parliament.
-These concerns were dismissed by Federal Justice Minister Heiko Maas, who argued that Article 6(1) neither defines the term marriage nor rules out a wider definition.
+These concerns were dismissed by Federal Justice Minister Heiko Maas, who argued that Article 6(1) neither defines the term "marriage" nor rules out a wider definition.

 Following the passage of the law, the Bavarian Government and the Alternative for Germany (AfD) party both said they would consider petitioning the court for a judicial review (abstrakte Normenkontrolle).
-However, the AfD lacked legal standing to bring a challenge, as it was not part of the federal government or any state government, nor did it have any representation in the Bundestag, and it was far away from reaching the necessary quarter of Bundestag members in the coming election.
+However, the AfD lacked legal standing to bring a challenge, as it was not part of the federal government nor any state government.
+It also did not have any representation in the Bundestag at the time, and did not reach the necessary quarter of Bundestag members in the 2017 election.
 On 6 March 2018, the Bavarian Government announced it would not challenge the law, after commissioned assessments found its chances to be successful as low.

-In September 2018, nearly a year after legalization, the AfD introduced a motion to abolish same-sex marriage.
-The measure was rejected in the Bundestag on 11 October, with every other political party opposing the motion.
+In September 2018, nearly a year after legalization, the AfD introduced a motion to the Bundestag to abolish same-sex marriage.
+The measure was rejected on 11 October, with every other political party opposing the motion.
 Several Green and CDU/CSU lawmakers instead congratulated the thousands of same-sex couples who had married in Germany in the past year, while other MPs criticised the AfD for their proposal, calling it "undemocratic", "wrong", "a cheap political trick at the expense of free society" or even "lazy as hell".
 In June 2019, the AfD re-introduced a motion to repeal the same-sex marriage law in both the Legal Affairs Committee and the Family Committee.
 The proposal was rejected by every other political party.
 The CDU/CSU stated that "the constitutional concept of marriage is open to same-sex couples".
 The Social Democrats criticized the AfD for trying to "reopen a completed constitutional debate", while the FDP criticized that a renewed marriage ban for same-sex couples would "reduce their freedom".
 The Left considered the AfD draft to be a "deliberate provocation aimed at denying equal rights to sexual minorities", and the Greens pointed out that there is "broad political and social majority" support for same-sex marriage.

-In September 2018, the AfD presented a motion in the Landtag of Schleswig-Holstein to force the state government to challenge the same-sex marriage law at the Federal Constitutional Court.
-The motion was opposed by every other political party.
+That same month, the AfD presented a motion to the Landtag of Schleswig-Holstein to force the state government to challenge the same-sex marriage law at the Federal Constitutional Court.
+The motion was unsuccessful and opposed by every other political party in the Landtag.